puppipay/education/secondstdbitcoin.md

 ##### Chapter 1
+Basics of Bitcoin, Blockchain

-Blockchain
+- Blockchain

-Mining
+- Mining

-Confusing
+- Bitcoin

-Value
+- Value of coin

-Reward
+- Other values of bitcoin/system

+- Rewards to players/miners

-Scripts
+- Scripts of bitcoin

+- Public-key/Private-key

+- Cryptography

+- Verifying the identity

+- Signing a transaction

 ##### Chapter 2

-Wallets

-Miner
+Review of value creation in bitcoin ecosystem

+- The logic of self managing system (DAO)

+- Why investors rushed to bitcoin

-Market games
+- Market capitalization

-Legal games
+- Supply/demand

 ##### Chapter 3
-Creating wallet

-Using wallet

-Testnet

-Livenet

-Sending

-Receiving
+- What are wallets, how they work

+- What do miners do

+- Various type of wallets

+- Various type of miners

+- Market games

+- Legal games

 ##### Chapter 4
+Examples of

+- Creating wallet

+- Using wallet

+- Your private-key, public-key

+- Your transaction

+- Your money transfer

+- Testnet

+- Livenet

+- Sending bitcoin

+- Receiving bitcoin

+##### Chapter 5

+Knowing players in the system

-Exchanges
+- Crypto Exchanges

-Value created as per SEC laws ?
+- Value created as per SEC laws ?

-What value is created?
+- What value is created?

-Is this sustainable
+- Is the value sustainable

+- Limits and roles of SEC